grumpyolddev/grumpyolddev.github.io/_posts/2014-11-02-A-Grumpy-Old-Dev-in-Lean-land.md

 Improve your environment by creating a space where everyone can see the goal of the current iteration, what has been done, what is in progress, and what has to be done.
 Put in place Information radiators to make problems visible!

-Personally, this book is a must read for everyone interested in writing better/faster software.
+Personally, this book is a must read for everyone interested in writing software in a better/faster way.
 Easy to read and well balanced for technical a non-technical audience.

 My biggest take away is the reality check about where we are in the path of being **'Lean'**.